r-lib/otelsdk/tests/testthat/_snaps/checks.md

       helper(options)
     Condition
       Error in `helper()`:
       !
-Invalid argument: `opts[["kind"]]` must be a string scalar, one of internal, server, client, producer, consumer, but it is a number.
+Invalid argument: `opts[["kind"]]` must be a string scalar, one of 'internal', 'server', 'client', 'producer', 'consumer', but it is a number.

 # as_end_span_options